dynamsoft-docs/license-server-docs/selfhosting/manageDLS.md

 Once imported

 * You will see the license items contained in that License File in the *Activated License Items* table.
-* A Handshake Code will be generated for that imported License File which includes all the license items.
+* A Project will be generated for that imported License File which includes all the license items.

 The next step is to [Configure the License](#configure-the-license)